Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Introduction

 where $\hat{n}$ is the outer unit normal to $\partial E(t)$ at the point $x(t)$.

-Geometric nonlocal evolutions as \eqref{geometricflow} emerged as models for dislocations dynamics in the description of plastic behaviour of metallic crystals.
-Dislocations are linear misalignments in the microscopic crystalline lattice, and they move with normal velocity determined by the so called Peach-Koehler force.
+Geometric nonlocal evolutions as \eqref{geometricflow} emerged as models for dislocations dynamics in the description of plastic behavior of metallic crystals.
+Dislocations are linear misalignments in the microscopic crystalline lattice, and whose normal velocity is determined by the so called Peach-Koehler force.
 In \cite{ahl:dislocationdynamics}, Alvarez, Hoch, Le Bouar, and Monneau proposed a mathematical description of dislocation dynamics in terms of a nonlocal eikonal equation, where the Peach-Koelher force is encoded by a convolution kernel $c_0$.
-The explicit expression of the kernel might be complicated, because it has to capture the physical features of the system, e.g. in general it can change sign; by then, this model has been simplified in a series of papers, in which well-posedness of the geometric evolution law was obtained, see \cite{acm:existenceand,bl:nonlocalfirst,imr:homogenizationof,fim:homogenizationof}, and \cite{dfm:convergenceof}.
+The explicit expression of the kernel might be complicated, because it has to capture the physical features of the system, e.g. in general it can change sign.
+By then, their model has been simplified in a series of papers, in which well-posedness of the geometric evolution law was obtained, see \cite{acm:existenceand,bl:nonlocalfirst,imr:homogenizationof,fim:homogenizationof,dfm:convergenceof}.

 Another interesting aspect of the nonlocal curvature \eqref{eq:dfncurv} is that it is the first variation of the nonlocal perimeter functional